magnars/dash.el/README.md

 ### Unfolding

-Operations dual to reductions, building lists from seed value rather than consuming a list to produce a single value.
+Operations dual to reductions, building lists from a seed value rather than consuming a list to produce a single value.

 * [-iterate](#-iterate-fun-init-n) `(fun init n)`
 * [-unfold](#-unfold-fun-seed) `(fun seed)`